-For thousands of years, people have been using the Natchez Trace, today memorialized as the 442-mile Natchez Trace Parkway that winds its way through the states of Mississippi, Alabama, and Tennessee, providing tourists exceptional scenery and thousands of years of American History.
+For thousands of years, people have been using the Natchez Trace, today memorialized as the 442-mile Natchez Trace Parkway that winds its way through Mississippi, Alabama, and Tennessee, providing tourists with exceptional scenery and thousands of years of American History.

 The earliest known people to utilize the forested road, called a trace, were the Mississippi Mound builders, whose culture flourished from about 800 A.D. to 1500 A.D.
-These hunters and gatherers followed the early footpaths created by the foraging of bison, deer and other large game that could break paths through the dense undergrowth.
-These early peoples also built roads, cultural centers and numerous earthen monuments, which were used as burial sites and temples, several of which can still be seen along the Natchez Trace Parkway.
+These hunters and gatherers followed the early footpaths created by the foraging of bison, deer, and other large game that could break paths through the dense undergrowth.
+These early peoples also built roads, cultural centers, and numerous earthen monuments used as burial sites and temples, several of which can still be seen along the Natchez Trace Parkway.

 Though U.S. Troops began to improve the Natchez Trace beginning in 1801, it wasn’t until the War of 1812 that the military capitalized on the efforts.
 The popular path through Choctaw and Chickasaw lands became a vital thoroughfare when it was believed British ships threatened the Gulf Coast.
-Having traveled the Trace repeatedly on other business, General Andrew Jackson relied on the Trace several times for the transportation of his troops.
-His cavalry traveled to Washington, Mississippi, just north of Natchez, on it in 1813, and when the troops were released without participating in battle, the entire 2nd Division Tennessee Regiment slogged their way back along the Trace.
+Having traveled the Trace repeatedly on other business, General Andrew Jackson relied on the Trace several times to transport his troops.
+His cavalry traveled to Washington, Mississippi, north of Natchez, on it in 1813.
+The entire 2nd Division Tennessee Regiment slogged its way back along the Trace when the troops were released without participating in the battle.
 Though the road was the best choice at the time, the troops still had to contend with knee-deep mud, oxen dying from the heat, an occasional rattlesnake, and a “heavy a shower of hail and rain that ever fell upon poor soldiers in the world,” according to soldier A.J.
 Edmundson.
-It was during this trip that Andrew Jackson earned his nickname “Old Hickory.”
+During this trip, Andrew Jackson earned his nickname, “Old Hickory.”

-From mid-1813 to mid-1814, Jackson and his troops left to fight the Creek War in what is now Alabama.
+From mid-1813 to mid-1814, Jackson and his troops left to fight the Creek War in Alabama.
 Jackson took one of the Natchez Trace’s newest residents, John Gordon, with him.
-Captain Gordon became leader of one of Jackson’s companies of “spies,” or scouts.
-Gordon left his family and home at the intersection of the Natchez Trace and the Duck River behind, and became a Tennessee hero of the Creek War.
-With the conclusion of the Creek War, Jackson and his troops again focused on Great Britain and the Gulf Coast.
+Captain Gordon became the leader of one of Jackson’s companies of “spies,” or scouts.
+Gordon left his family and home at the Natchez Trace and the Duck River’s intersection and became a Tennessee hero of the Creek War.
+With the Creek War conclusion, Jackson and his troops again focused on Great Britain and the Gulf Coast.
 In 1815, the misery of the 1813 trip up the Trace was likely forgotten with a more celebratory journey.

 The Natchez Trace was officially reestablished as a unit of the National Park Service in 1938.
-Years later, in 2005, the Natchez Trace Parkway was completed, extending from Natchez, Mississippi to Nashville, Tennessee.
-Today, the route still serves as a connection between population centers, and allows modern travelers to explore and discover the history and culture of earlier generations.
-The Parkway incorporates numerous visitor stops of historic, natural, and archeological interest, including seven Mississippi Mound sites.
+Years later, in 2005, the Natchez Trace Parkway was completed, extending from Natchez, Mississippi, to Nashville, Tennessee.
+Today, the route still connects population centers and allows modern travelers to explore and discover earlier generations’ history and culture.
+The Parkway incorporates numerous visitor stops of historical, natural, and archeological interest, including seven Mississippi Mound sites.
 The Tupelo Visitor Center interprets the archeology and history of the Trace.